Enlightenment-GitHub/os-xtoo/README.md

 ## About
 This overlay mostly contains Java related ebuilds.
-Most of the ebuilds are not in tree, but some are corrections, newer versions and/or slot chantes.
+Most of the ebuilds are not in tree, but some are corrections, newer versions and/or slot changes.
 Initial support for Java 9, JDK only at this time.

 Effort will be made to keep packages in this overlay up to date.
 All ebuilds in this overlay should be production quality and many are used